15 Broad Street: Construction and early years

-15 Wall Street replaced the Mills Building and another building on the site.
+15 Wall Street replaced the 10-story Mills Building (completed 1882) and another building on the site.
 The skyscraper contained a truss that spanned above 23 Wall Street. to allow the inclusion of this truss, J.P.
 Morgan & Co., which occupied the immediately adjoining 23 Wall Street, sold the air rights above that building to the Equitable Trust Company, for which 15 Broad Street was being constructed.
 To prevent damage to the older structure, heavy timbers were placed on 23 Wall Street's roof while the skyscraper was being built.

 The building was completed in 1928.
 The Equitable Trust Co. was one of the units of the Chase National Bank organizations, one of the largest and most powerful banking institutions in the world at the time.
 The law firm Davis Polk & Wardwell was located in the predecessor building from around 1889 and moved out when it was demolished, but returned to the address into the newly completed building and stayed there until 1959.